charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 similar trends:
 - food producers spread quickly into areas suitable for their food production. existing hunter-gatherers are displaced
 - food producers, once established, are less likely to be displaced. in particular, if they have enough density to have diseases that the new arrivals are not resistant to

+large number of language families in america. suggests many groups developing in isolation. in eurasia, you have a small number of language families each containing many sub-families. suggests one group was dominant, spread out, then developed regionally